SteamDiesel/BMToolbox/README.md

 # lite.bdfi.app
-This is the lite minimum viable product for bdfi, built as a single page application.
-This SPA connects to it's sibling API backend code base at <a href="https://github.com/SteamDiesel/lite-resources">SteamDiesel/lite-resources</a>
+This is the lite minimum viable product for bdfi, built as a single page application, using the browser's indexedDB for local storage of data.
+This software if free open source.

-### Deployed SPA
+## Deployed SPA
-This project is deployed on Netlify and installable as an SPA.
-Visit at <a href="https://gallant-fermat-f884cb.netlify.app/">https://gallant-fermat-f884cb.netlify.app/</a>.
+This project is deployed on Netlify CDN and installable as an SPA. https://bdfi.netlify.app/

-For the application to work, it needs this SPA to be deployed and domain mapped to https://lite.bdfi.app and the laravel resources backend live at https://lite-resources.bdfi.app/ (OR change the api address in /src/store/modules/environment.js)
+Once the application has been visited, no internet connection is required to use it and save your data.
+There is no server, all data is stored in your browsers local storage.

+# Developing this project

+## Stack
+Built with VueJS 2.6 and TailwindCSS 1.1

 ## Project setup
 ```